Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Auto accidents can lead to personal injury and property damage.
 If you are injured in your auto accident, you may be able to make both a personal injury claim and a property damage claim.

-A personal injury claim is for bodily injury, medical expenses, disability, lost wages, pain, suffering, inconvenience and other losses.
+A personal injury claim is for bodily injury, medical expenses, disability, lost wages, pain, suffering, inconvenience, and other losses.
 Your physical injuries and mental health problems after an accident are called personal injuries.
 Personal injury claims are generally settled separately from, and much later than, your auto property damage claim.

-A property damage claim is for your vehicle, it’s contents, and other property interests.
+A property damage claim is for your vehicle, its contents, and other property interests.

 Don’t Settle Too Early

-Settle your personal injury claim after you complete medical treatment and you know the extent of your injuries and other losses.
+Settle your personal injury claim after you complete medical treatment, and you know the extent of your injuries and other losses.

 Knowing the value of what you have lost (bodily injury, medical expense, disability, lost wages, pain, suffering, and inconvenience) will help you figure out what your claim is worth.
 Most claims should not be settled until after your doctor has written his final report.
 If you settle too early or without knowing the value of your claim, you lose money.